-B-11 Other Types of Transactions
+B-8 Other Types of Transactions

-- i) Account activity is not commensurate with the customer's known profile (e.g. age, occupation, income). - ii) The customer fails to reasonably justify the purpose of a transaction when queried by the bank. - iii) Transactions with countries or entities that are reported to be associated with terrorism activities or with persons that have been designated as terrorists. - iv) Frequent changes to the address or authorised signatories. - v) A large amount of funds is received and immediately used as collateral for banking facilities. - vi) When a young person (aged about 17-26) opens an account and either withdraws or transfers the funds within a short period, which could be an indication of terrorism financing. - vii) When a person receives funds from a religious or charitable organisation and utilises the funds for purchase of assets or transfers out the funds within a relatively short period. - viii) Customers requesting for a credit card or charge card to be sent to an international or domestic destination other than the customer's address or place of business. - ix) Indications of a credit card or charge card merchant refunding payments to any person without an underlying purchase of goods or services. - x) The customer uses intermediaries which are not subject to adequate AML/CFT laws. - xi) Transactions that are suspected to be in violation of another country's or jurisdiction's foreign exchange laws and regulations.
+- i) The customer fails to reasonably justify the purpose of a transaction when queried by the direct life insurer. - ii) Transactions with countries or entities that are reported to be associated with terrorism activities or with persons that have been designated as terrorists. - iii) When a young person (aged about 17-26) purchases a life policy with cash value and surrenders it within a short period, which could be an indication of terrorism financing. - iv) When a person receives funds from a religious or charitable organisation and utilises the funds for purchasing a life policy with cash value and surrenders it within a relatively short period. - v) The customer uses intermediaries which are not subject to adequate AML/CFT laws. - vi) Transactions that are suspected to be in violation of another country's or jurisdiction's foreign exchange laws and regulations.